Eastman Residency for the Arts and Humanities

 All IU tenured and tenure-eligible faculty are eligible to apply.
 Those employed at IU but not on the tenure track whose evaluation criteria include research or creative activity may submit proposals with an explanation of the importance of research or creative activity to their evaluation in the letter of support from their chair or dean.

-The Eastman House program requires a minimum of 4 residents at all times.
-Applicants will need to be flexible in their plans and work with the program director to ensure this requirement.
+The Eastman House program requires a minimum of four residents at all times.
+Applicants will need to be flexible in their plans and work with the program director to ensure this requirement is satisfied.

 Funding